bradfrost/style-guide-guide/components/headers-and-footers/horizontal-header.md

   js: yes
   description: Add to the `c-btn` button element of a search icon that toggles display of the optional search form when including search in the header.
 The recommended element for this class is `<button>`, and it typically uses the `c-btn--bare` modifier to display only the `#icon-search` icon.
 (See the [button component](../buttons/button.html) for details about displaying an icon-only button.)
 This button element replaces the typical `c-primary-nav__link` link element for a navigation item.
 - className: c-primary-nav__sublist
   description: Apply to the optional `<ul>` list for a subnavigation menu.
-Agora's horizontal header supports two levels of navigation (primary navigation and subnavigation), so you may nest `c-primary-nav__sublist` elements inside `c-primary-nav__item` list elements only.
+Style Guide Guide's horizontal header supports two levels of navigation (primary navigation and subnavigation), so you may nest `c-primary-nav__sublist` elements inside `c-primary-nav__item` list elements only.
 Add this `<ul>` immediately after the navigation item's `c-primary-nav__link` link element.
 This class is required if you include a subnavigation menu.
 - className: js-nav-dropdown
   modifier: yes
   js: yes
   description: Add to all `c-primary-nav__sublist` elements.
-This class help' Agora's JavaScript library to hide/display the subnavigation menu.
+This class help' Style Guide Guide's JavaScript library to hide/display the subnavigation menu.
 This class is required if you include a subnavigation menu.
 - className: c-primary-nav__subitem
   description: Apply to each `<li>` menu item in a subnavigation menu.
 The only child of this element should be the item's `c-primary-nav__sublink` link.
 This class is required if you include a subnavigation menu.
 - className: c-primary-nav__sublink